-Source Information Industrial History Potential sources of historic contamination have been identified using historic map data, local information and trade directories.
-The data is stored in Geographical Current Industry Information Systems.
-Current Industry Industrial areas of the county will be inspected in accordance with the statutory guidance to establish whether there is potential for contamination to exist and whether it is controlled by another agency.
-Environmental There are currently 124 processes authorised by the Permitting Council and these range from cement batching plants to Regulations 2010 unloading of petrol at service stations.
-Many of these processes have the potential to pollute the land.
-There are currently 93 processes regulated by the Environment Agency.
-The regime should control unauthorised discharges to land but their presence will need to be noted and the potential for long term pollution assessed, particularly post closure.
-Hazardous Northumberland County Council is a Hazardous Substances Substances Authority for the purposes of the Planning (Hazardous Substances) Act 1990 and the Planning (Hazardous Substances) Regulations 1992.
-This legislation requires consent to allow the presence on land of hazardous substances above a specified quantity.
-These regulations were amended by the Planning (Control of Major Accident Hazards) Regulations 1999 to take account of the Control of Major Accident Hazards (COMAH) Regulations 1999.
-COMAH sites The Control of Major Accident Hazards Regulations 1999 are enforced by the Environment Agency and Health & Safety Executive to control both on and off site risks from industries with a high potential for disaster from dangerous substances (flammable, toxic or explosive).
-There are currently 2 top tier COMAH sites within Northumberland NIII II IC oite o and 3 lower tier sites.
-NIHHS sites It should be noted that all sites notified to the HSE under the Notification of Installations Handling Hazardous the Notification of Installations Handling Hazardous Substances (NIHHS) Regulations 1982, as well as COMAH sites, will be held on the hazardous substances register, so there should be no need to consult with the HSE on their there should be no need to consult with the HOL OII their location.
-Explosives are not directly covered by the hazardous substances regulations but are controlled by the Health & Safety Executive under licences issued under the Explosives Act 1875.
+1875.
 Any licensed sites will be identified.
-Current Landfill and are licensed by the Environment Agency under Waste Processing Environmental Permitting Regulations 2010.
-Plants Closed landfill sites A notantially significant source of rick consciolly those Closed landilli sites A potentially significant source of risk, especially those which operated before the licensing requirements of the Control of Pollution Act 1974.
+Current Landfill and Waste Processing Plants These are licensed by the Environment Agency under Environmental Permitting Regulations 2016.
+Closed landfill sites A potentially significant source of risk, especially those which operated before the licensing requirements of the Control of Pollution Act 1974.
 Closed landfills in the county will be identified and their association with any specified receptors considered in detail.
 Waste Management will be consulted for information (including monitoring data) relating to sites filled by former parish, district, borough and county councils.
-Sewage works and Land dedicated for the disposal of sewage sludge is notified land used for the to the Environment Agency under the, Sludge (Use in disposal of sewage sludge Agriculture) Regulations 1989.
-This land, together with all operating and redundant sewage works will be identified Siuuge and assessed.
-Mines and Mineral The geology of the area has resulted in large areas used Extraction for the extraction of minerals.
+Sewage works and land used for the disposal of sewage sludge Land dedicated for the disposal of sewage sludge is notified to the Environment Agency under the, Sludge (Use in Agriculture) Regulations 1989.
+This land, together with all operating and redundant sewage works will be identified and assessed.
+Mines and Mineral Extraction The geology of the area has resulted in large areas used for the extraction of minerals.
 Many of the resulting quarries were then filled with refuse or other materials.
 Past quarrying sites will be assessed for the risk they present.
-Metalliferous mines Studies are ongoing into the impact of historic metalliferous mining in the North Pennines area because of elevated lead and zinc levels in River Tyne sediments.
-Progress on projects will be followed and cross boundary impacts Coal Mines assessed with relevant stakeholders.
-Coal wines The Coal Authority has liability for surface hazards and subsidence damage under the Coal Mining Subsidence Act 1991.
+Metalliferous mines Historic metalliferous mining in the North Pennines area has causedelevated lead and zinc levels in River Tyne sediments.
+Several remedial projects, involving collaboration between numerous stakeholders, have been carried out to address this issue.
+Coal Mines The Coal Authority has liability for surface hazards and subsidence damage under the Coal Mining Subsidence Act 1991.
 They should be notified if any surface hazards or subsidence damage are identified.
-Waste or Derelict Land left seemingly abandoned because it has no particular use or is difficult to access.
+Waste or Derelict Land Land owned by the utilities, railways or local authorities is often left seemingly abandoned because it has no particular use or is difficult to access.
 Information will be assessed through the register of derelict land.
-Ministry of Defence Land occupied by Defence Agencies within Land Northumberland will be considered in relation to specific Previously receptors.
-The inspection of the County will identify many potentially Developed contaminated sites which have been developed over the Contaminated Sites years.
+Ministry of Defence Land Land occupied by Defence Agencies within Northumberland will be considered in relation to specific receptors.
+Previously Developed Contaminated Sites The inspection of the County will identify many potentially contaminated sites which have been developed over the years.
 In some cases the methods and extent of remediation may be unknown, in others it may be known but the remediation suspected of being inadequate.
 Planning and Building Control information will be assessed to identify sites of concern.